jpestrifork/LidarLib/Readme.md

-# Project for Sceyond LiDAR
+# Project for Seyond LiDAR

-This project uses the inno-lidar-sdk to allow easy acces to the Falcon K2C.
+This project uses the inno-lidar-sdk to allow easy access to the Falcon K2C.

 It uses a modified repository in order to handle the library using [Conan](https://conan.io) which is used to handle all dependencies